boystrange/ProgramVerification/src/Chapter/Fun/SortedLists.lagda.md

 sorting function.
 The most basic - and less informative - specification is that of a function from lists to lists:

-* A sorting function takes a list of elements of type `A` and returns a list of elements of type `A`.
+* A sorting function takes a list of elements of type `ℕ` and returns a list of elements of type `ℕ`.

 This specification is very imprecise, as it characterizes many functions that have nothing to do with sorting.
 For example, both